Name & Location

 Section 3.
 Secretary.

-(g) Performing such other duties as are assigned by the Board of Directors.
+(d) Perform all such other duties as are incident to his/her office, or such other duties as may be assigned by the Board of Directors.

 Section 4.
 Treasurer.

-(c) Reviewing the annual financial audit of the corporation's financial and accounting records and make any necessary recommendations to the Board of Directors.
+(b) Review the annual financial audit of the Corporation's financial and accounting records and make any necessary recommendations to the Board of Directors.

 Section 5.
 Bond.